krake747/hangar-747/apps/buenowind/bw-docs/docs/core/grouping-core-logic-in-folders-per-domain.md

 ### Scalability

-As our app grows, this structure lets you add new logic or features in a consistent and logical way, without having to deal with a mix of services, reducers, and other building blocks in one folder.
+As our app grows, this structure lets us add new logic or features in a consistent and logical way, without having to deal with a mix of services, reducers, and other building blocks in one folder.

 ## Specialized Folders